U.S. eCommerce Sales Growth: Key Trends Driving Success in 2025

 $24.9B |

-For B2B businesses in the U.S., the value lies in virtual selling, better lead pipelines, and integrated procurement systems.
+For B2B businesses in the U.S., the value lies in virtual selling, support from a virtual sales assistant, better lead pipelines, and integrated procurement systems.
 With many buyer platforms moving online, those that facilitate pricing transparency, custom orders, and post-sale support will emerge as the dominant players.
+Understanding the nuances of B2B eCommerce supply chain management is increasingly critical as the sector scales.
 Integrating a comparable online system is no longer optional; it is a strategic necessity.

 On the B2C front, global revenue is expected to reach $5.5 trillion by 2027, with a CAGR of 14.4%.
 The U.S. remains a core contributor to this momentum, driven by tech-savvy consumers, fast internet penetration, and mobile-first habits.
 Key drivers include fashion, electronics, and pharmaceutical ecommerce.

 Understanding this growth helps U.S. businesses focus on omnichannel delivery, subscription services, and faster checkout systems.
-Incorporating electronic mail strategies and automation can further reduce cart abandonment and boost lifetime customer value.
+Incorporating electronic mail strategies and eCommerce automation can further reduce cart abandonment and boost lifetime customer value.
+According to cart abandonment statistics, optimizing the checkout and post-purchase journey is one of the highest-ROI moves a B2C brand can make right now.
 The B2C sector will be defined by convenience, personalization, and last-mile efficiency.

 E-commerce penetration is calculated as the percentage of total retail sales made through digital channels.
 The U.S. Commerce Department defines e-commerce sales as any transaction where the price and terms are negotiated over the internet, extranet, electronic data interchange (EDI), or electronic mail, regardless of the method of payment.